Skip to Content

 Perhaps the best thing I saw was a seven-metre giant squid so long it had to be suspended in between the staircase.
 Bear in mind there are a few floors in the museum, so this was no small animal!

-As well as this you find displays on the history of South Australia and indigenous Australians.
+As well as this you find displays on the history of South Australia and Indigenous Australians.
 Best of all, it costs nothing to enter the museum, save for a few areas which require a special pass.

 5. Adelaide Central Market